CayllahuaPedro/CayllahuaPedro/README.md

 - 👋 Hi, I’m @CayllahuaPedro
 - 👀 I’m interested in learning code, math, physics and nerdy stuff
-- 🌱 I’m currently learning python development and data science
+- 🌱 I’m currently learning web development and data science
 - 💞️ I’m looking to collaborate on online projects
 - 📫 How to reach me: just email me to cayllahuapedro@gmail.com